The Einstein Relation on Metric Measure Spaces: Fractal Dimensions and the Einstein Relation

 where the constant $C_n$ is independent of the domain $U$ (see \cite{Weyl1911} and \cite{Weyl1912} for the original publications).
 Motivated by \eqref{eq:WL}, we define the spectral dimension of $-\gD$ on $U$ by

 which yields $n/2$ in the situation examined by Weyl's law.
 Note that the usual definition of $\dims$ differs by a factor of 2 (cf. \cite{kigami1993weyl},\cite{hambly_kigami_kumagai_2002}) so that $\dims(U,\gD)$ normally coincides with $\dimh(U)=n$.
 However, this comes at the cost of an additional factor in the Einstein relation.
-Moreover, it can be argued that the spectral dimension is rather a property of the operator $-\gD$ than of the underlying space $U$.
-Therefore, we take the liberty to deviate from the established convention in this minor aspect.
+Moreover, it can be argued that the spectral dimension is rather a property of the operator $-\gD$ than of the underlying space $U$; accordingly, it would perhaps be more accurate to call the quantity in \eqref{eq:dims} the spectral exponent of $-\gD$.
+Nonetheless, we stick to the name spectral dimension but take the liberty to deviate from the established convention in this minor aspect.

-\subsection{The general case}
+\subsubsection{The general case}

 How can we generalise the concepts just introduced to sets which are not bounded open subsets of $\IR^n$?
-For this, suppose we are given a metric measure space $(X,d,\mu)$, where $(X,d)$ is a locally compact separable metric space and $\mu$ is a Radon measure on $X$.
+For this purpose, suppose we are given a metric measure space $(X,d,\mu)$, where $(X,d)$ is a locally compact separable metric space and $\mu$ is a Radon measure on $X$.

-Of course, the notion of an eigenvalue counting function as outlined above works for any operator $A$ whose set of eigenvalues possesses only one limit point at $+\infty$.
+Of course, it is possible to define an eigenvalue counting function in the same fashion as above for any operator $A$ whose set of eigenvalues possesses only one accumulation point at $+\infty$.
 However, as we will explain in the next section, we also wish to associate a reasonably well-behaved Markov process with state space $X$ to $A$.
 This requires several additional assumptions that will be motivated in this and the next section.
-More precisely, we choose to impose the following conditions on $A$: \begin{cond} For an operator $A:L^2(X,d)\supseteq\scD(A)\to L^2(X,d)$, we assume the following holds: \begin{compactdesc} \item[Self-adjointness.] $A$ is a densely defined, self-adjoint (and therefore closed) operator on the Hilbert space $L^2(X,\mu)$. \item[Eigenvalues.]
-The spectrum is contained in $\IR_{\geq0}$ and the set of eigenvalues can be enumerated as in \eqref{eq:EVs}. \item[Regularity (of the corresponding Dirichlet form).]
-The set\footnote{We denote by $C_c(X)$ the space of all compactly supported continuous functions on $X$} $\scD(\sqrt{A})\cap C_c(X)$ is dense in $C_c(X)$ with respect to the sup-norm and is dense in the domain $\scD(\sqrt{A})$ endowed with the graph norm
+More precisely, we choose to impose the following conditions on $A$: \begin{conditions} For an operator $A:L^2(X,\mu)\supseteq\scD(A)\to L^2(X,\mu)$, we assume that the following statements hold: \begin{description} \item[Self-adjointness.] $A$ is a densely defined, self-adjoint (and therefore closed) operator on the Hilbert space $L^2(X,\mu)$. \item[Eigenvalues.]
+The spectrum is contained in $\IR_{\geq0}$, nonempty, and has a single accumulation point at $+\infty$.
+Hence the set of eigenvalues can be enumerated as in \eqref{eq:EVs}. \item[Regularity (of the corresponding Dirichlet form).]
+The set\footnote{We denote by $C_c(X)$ the space of all compactly supported continuous functions on $X$} $\scD(\sqrt{A})\cap C_c(X)$ is dense in $C_c(X)$ with respect to the supremum norm and is dense in the domain $\scD(\sqrt{A})$ endowed with the graph norm